Ratimon/redprint-wizard/README.md

 - [Acknowledgement](#acknowledgement)

 >[!NOTE]
-> You can find our alpha mvp and relevant examples [`here`](https://github.com/Ratimon/redprint-optimism-contracts-examples).
+> You can find our relevant examples [`here`](https://github.com/Ratimon/redprint-optimism-contracts-examples).
 Geneated contract code from the Redprint Wizard is stored here due to documentation and testing purpose.

 ## Installation